bigseainc/gravityforms-hubspot/readme.txt

 = Is my Hub ID required? =

-Yes.
-Your Hub ID is required to connect to oAuth, and for including the Analytics Tracking javascript, if you check the box for us to provide it (*"HubSpot Tracking Code for Wordpress", their official plugin, already includes analytics*, and/or some theme developers will have already included it in your code)
+No. Your HubSpot Hub ID is only required if you are using our plugin to include the Analytics Tracking javascript, if you check the box for us to provide it (*"HubSpot Tracking Code for Wordpress", their official plugin, already includes analytics*, and/or some theme developers will have already included it in your code)

 = Where do I find my HubSpot Hub ID? =

 After logging into your account on HubSpot.com, your Hub ID can be found with the product version at the bottom of your HubSpot Dashboard in the footer, or by looking at the Top Left corner of the screen.

+= What field types are supported? or Why does my X field not carry over to HubSpot? =

 We currently only support "date", "string", and "enumeration" types from HubSpot, but we'll work on adding more in the future.

 "Enumeration" type is the HubSpot format for multiple checkboxes, and similar fields of collection multiple pieces of data at once in a single field.

+= Why do you now have minimum system requirements? =

+HubSpot's PHP based library is deprecated, and does not support HubSpot's new oAuth 2.0 standard.
+We chose to switch to an existing PHP library that does support oAuth 2.0, but this library uses new PHP features that are only available in PHP 5.5 and above.

+On top of that, HubSpot's oAuth 2.0 connectivity REQUIRES a secured URL to redirect back to, for added security.
+As we do not handle your authentication request and it happens purely within the plugin itself, your website now requires an SSL certificate.

+= What happened to my ability to use an API Key? =

+We kept the API Key feature in earlier versions of our plugin as a "just in case"...
+HubSpot's switch to oAuth 2.0 required such an overhaul of the plugin, that we have chosen to drop support for it.

 == Screenshots ==